KUGP/GraduateProject/README.md

 so we did night-time Neural Architecture Search we use [Auto-Deeplab](https://arxiv.org/abs/1901.02985) for NAS Method and we use [NightCity](https://dmcv.sjtu.edu.cn/people/phd/tanxin/NightCity/index.html) for our dataset

-we clone this [repo](https://github.com/NoamRosenberg/autodeeplab) for Auto-Deeplab implementation and we change some code like dataloader or argment file
+we clone this [repo](https://github.com/NoamRosenberg/autodeeplab) for base-line of Auto-Deeplab implementation and we change some code like dataloader or argment file

 ## Auto-Deeplab search space and search parameter